chad-casa/Attendance-o-meter/README.md

 ## The Attendance-o-meter IoT system
 <b>1.
 Stimulus</b>
-+ CO2: The atmosphere contains CO2, its concentration is measured in parts per million
++ Person moving: The detection area is temporarily filled with a person moving towards or away fromt he sensor and its detection area, the change in distance is measured in millimeters and is mapped to an algortihm which decides whether motion detected is sufficent to warrant counting an individual entering or exiting the space.

 <b>2.
 Data collection system (See Breadboard device below)</b>
-+	Sensor: CO2 sensor Adafruit ENS160 MOX (metal oxide) Gas Sensor Detects CO2 concentration in the atmosphere by measuring the change in current caused by the atmosphere making contact with the hot plate on the circuit, this is communicated to the Arduino by I2C (the SDA and SCL wires).
++	Sensor: 24GHz mmWave Sensor from XIAO detects.....
+CO2 concentration in the atmosphere by measuring the change in current caused by the atmosphere making contact with the hot plate on the circuit, this is communicated to the Arduino by I2C (the SDA and SCL wires).
 By default readings are observed at intervals measured in milliseconds.
 +	Microcontroller Unit: The Arduino MKR 1010 microcontroller unit has multiple libraries installed enabling it to connect to Wi-Fi using Wi-FiNINA with a secrets file Arduino_secrets.h, PubSubClient To publish and subscribe to specific topic channels

 <b>3.
 Connectivity</b>